JetBrains/guide/site/tips/turbocharging-sql-queries/index.md

 ## The Problem

 So, who’s up for a few hours of typing out variations of the same SQL queries?
-You’ve just got access to a hot new database and you can’t wait to explore the contents.
+You’ve just got access to a hot new database, and you can’t wait to explore the contents.
 Let’s have a closer look at this recipes table here.
 We’ll start by writing a top 10 query to check out what’s inside.

 ```sql
 SELECT *